lxucs/coref-hoi/README.md

 ## Architecture

-The basic end-to-end coreference model is a PyTorch re-implementation based on the TensorFlow model, and it follows the same preprocessing (see this [repository](https://github.com/mandarjoshi90/coref)).
+The basic end-to-end coreference model is a PyTorch re-implementation based on the TensorFlow model following similar preprocessing (see this [repository](https://github.com/mandarjoshi90/coref)).

 There are four higher-order inference (HOI) methods experimented: **Attended Antecedent**, **Entity Equalization**, **Span Clustering**, and **Cluster Merging**.
 All are included here except for Entity Equalization which is experimented in the equivalent TensorFlow environment (see this separate [repository](https://github.com/lxucs/coref-ee)).